getsolus/help-center-docs/docs/user/software/desktops/index.md

 ## Gnome Shell

 Solus offers a GNOME Shell experience that ships out-of-the-box with a variety of extensions.
-If you have installed either our Budgie or MATE editions, you can try out and install GNOME Shell by running the following commands:
+If you have installed either our Budgie or XFCE editions, you can try out and install GNOME Shell by running the following commands:

 ```bash
 # Do NOT attempt to do this if you are running the KDE Plasma Desktop version of Solus!